 Command Line Client¶

-xlwings comes with a command line client that makes it easy to set up workbooks and install the developer add-in.
+xlwings comes with a command line client that makes it easy to set up workbooks and install the add-in.

 On Windows, type the commands into a

 Command Prompt, on Mac, type them into a